-- 2. MELAB 77 minimum - 3.
-IELTS 6.5 minimum - 4.
-PTE Academic 53 minimum - 5.
-Duolingo English Test 100 minimum - 6.
-24 transferable credits, excluding ESL coursework, from a U.S. community college or - baccalaureate institution. - 7.
+MELAB 77 minimum

+IELTS 6.5 minimum

+PTE Academic 53 minimum

+Duolingo English Test 100 minimum

+- 6. 24 transferable credits, from a U.S. community college or baccalaureate institution. - 7.
 A degree from a regionally accredited U.S. college or university. - 8.
 One year of study and a diploma from a U.S. high school. - 9.
 Completion of all coursework to earn a high school diploma at an institution outside of the U.S. where the language of instruction was English. - 10.
 Completion of three level 7 courses with a minimum of a B- in the ESL Institute at Oakland University. - 11.
 Completion of ESL Level 112 Intensive program.